What is the Earned Income Tax Credit (EITC)? |

 Back to top |

-If you are eligible, you can claim an EITC while filing your annual federal tax return.
-If you don’t have any qualifying children, use IRS Form 1040, 1040A, or 1040EZ.
-If you have a qualifying child, you will need to use Form 1040 or 1040A and attach a Schedule EIC. |
+If you are eligible, you can claim an EITC while filing your annual federal tax return, IRS Form 1040.
+If you have a qualifying child, you will need to attach a Schedule EIC. |

-Does what I have in the bank and or what I own affect my eligibility for an Earned Income Tax Credit (EITC)? |
+Does what I have in the bank and/or what I own affect my eligibility for an Earned Income Tax Credit (EITC)? |

 Back to top |

-While there are no asset requirements to claim the EITC, you cannot have investment income that exceeds $3,200 in tax year 2012 (filing by April 2013). |
+While there are no asset requirements to claim the EITC, you cannot have investment income that exceeds $3,600 in tax year 2019 (filing by April 2020). |

 How do I know how much my EITC is worth? |